Skip to content

 The minimum hardware needed to build this project is:

-• 1 RTL-SDR Receiver that works with dump1090-mutability
+• 1 RTL-SDR Receiver that works with readsb or dump1090-mutability

 Hardware and reference materials used to build this project